ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 # Invariant Functors

-We briefly mentioned `Invariant` Functors when talking about [Polarity](#Polarity) but never mentioned them again until now. `Invariant` Functor is the parent typeclass of all Functors (Covariant and Contravariant)
+We briefly mentioned invariant functors when talking about [Polarity](#Polarity) but never mentioned them again until now.
+The `Invariant` typeclass is the parent typeclass of both `Functor` and `Contravariant`)

 ![Simplified Functor Hierarchy](/images/contravariant/functor-hierarchy-aligned.png)

-Given that this post is quite long, I'm only going to mention that `Invariant` Functor has both covariant and contravariant functions in its definition:
+Given that this post is quite long, I'm only going to mention that `Invariant` has both covariant and contravariant functions in its definition:

 ```{.haskell .scrollx}
 class Invariant f where
   invmap :: (a -> b) -> (b -> a) -> f a -> f b
 ```

-where `a -> b` is the covariant function to  use if `f a` is a `Covariant` Functor and `b -> a` is the function to use if `f a` is a `Contravariant` Functor.
+where `a -> b` is the function to  use if `f a` is a `Functor` and `b -> a` is the function to use if `f a` is `Contravariant`.

-I may write another article about `Invariant` Functors if I feel the need for it, but in the meantime [checkout](http://oleg.fi/gists/posts/2017-12-23-functor-optics.html#t:Invariant) [these](https://stackoverflow.com/questions/22103445/example-of-invariant-functor) [articles](  https://cvlad.info/functor-of/) to get you [started](https://www.lesswrong.com/posts/KRb2x2RJjGbBMbE4M/my-functor-is-rich).
+I may write another article about invariant functors if I feel the need for it, but in the meantime [checkout](http://oleg.fi/gists/posts/2017-12-23-functor-optics.html#t:Invariant) [these](https://stackoverflow.com/questions/22103445/example-of-invariant-functor) [articles](  https://cvlad.info/functor-of/) to get you [started](https://www.lesswrong.com/posts/KRb2x2RJjGbBMbE4M/my-functor-is-rich).

 # Summary

-Hopefully this has shed some light onto Contravariant Functors and how they are used and how they can be implemented.
+Hopefully this has shed some light onto contravariant functors and how they are used and how they can be implemented.
 In a future article I hope to cover `Divisible` and `Decidable` typeclasses that build up from `Contravariant`.

 The [source](https://github.com/ssanj/contravariant-functors) for this article can be found on Github.

-A big "Thank You" to [George Wilson](https://twitter.com/georgetalkscode) for inspiring me with his excellent [presentations](#video) on Functors to dig deeper into this topic.
+A big "Thank You" to [George Wilson](https://twitter.com/georgetalkscode) for inspiring me to dig deeper into this topic with his excellent [presentations](#video) on Functors.

+A big thanks also to [Andrew Newman](https://twitter.com/andrewfnewman) who reviewed this article.

 # Links